TheCedarPrince/thecedarprince.github.io/notes/02182022190950-rdf-acset-representation.md

++++
-@def title = "How To Imagine an RDF as an ACSet"
-@def slug = "02182022190950-rdf-acset-representation"
-@def tags = ["rdf", "acset", "graph", "triple", "archive"]
-@def description = "How RDFs can be conceptualized as an ACSet"

-@def rss_title = "How To Imagine an RDF as an ACSet"
-@def rss_description = "How RDFs can be conceptualized as an ACSet"
-@def rss_pubdate = Date(2022, 2, 18)
+title = "How To Imagine an RDF as an ACSet" slug = "02182022190950-rdf-acset-representation" tags = ["rdf", "acset", "graph", "triple", "archive"] description = "How RDFs can be conceptualized as an ACSet" rss_title = "How To Imagine an RDF as an ACSet" rss_description = "How RDFs can be conceptualized as an ACSet" rss_pubdate = Date(2022, 2, 18)
++++

 How To Imagine an RDF as an ACSet